 children earning a PhD in Social Work from Virginia Commonwealth University.
 Currently,

-she is Associate Professor and PhD Program Director with The Ethelyn R. Strong School of
+she is Professor and PhD Program Director with The Ethelyn R. Strong School of

 Throughout her career, Dr. Vaughan-Eden

 has evaluated and consulted

 on more than 2,500 cases of maltreatment and provided expert testimony more than 600 times.

 She has trained MSW students, psychology interns, medical residents, physicians, social workers,